The New Way To Teach American History

 There was no incentive to teach history.
 Something I soon learned from this disturbing article in a New York paper.

 As a frustrated parent, I decided to do something.
-I wanted to find out how kids prefer to learn anything.
-In other words, what motivates a student to learn?
+I wanted to find out how kids prefer to learn.
+In other words, what motivates a student to learn anything?

-My months of research led me to writing an Amazon best-seller of short stories and converting it to using video from an American historical event.
+My months of research led me to writing an Amazon best-seller of short stories and converting them to video based on an American historical event.

-These stories generate meaningful life lessons I tested on my teenage son and on my 2,700 Facebook followers for two years.
+These stories generate meaningful life lessons for teens, which I tested on my teenage son and on my 2,700 Facebook followers for two years.

 I can tell you what a teacher in Minneapolis, Raleigh, and LA said about testing it with their students.

-Instead of creating another History Channel version of an historical event, I used an event from America's past to convince teenagers that their lives have value and meaning right now.
+Instead of creating another one of hundreds of History Channel shows, I used a single event from America's past to convince teenagers that their lives have value and meaning.
+Right now.

-I portrayed the actions of one person in a video, and told the viewer what lesson could be used from that person's action.
+I portray the actions of one person in a video, and tell the viewer what lesson can be used from that person's action.

-In other words, my focus was on what a student could use in her own life that would benefit her personally.
+In other words, my focus is on what lesson a student can use in her own life that will benefit her personally.